appcelerator/appc-security/nodejs/README.md

 - `sha1(value,encoding)` - simple SHA1 digest. defaults to hex encoding if not specified
 - `generateLargeRandomValue(size,encoding)` - generate random bytes. defaults to hex encoding if not specified. size by default is 512
-- `encrypt(plainText, key, pepper, hmac_key, encoding)` - using AES256 encryption, encrypt plain text. pass in a shared key, shared pepper (to mix with generated salt), and shared hmac key used for integrity validation. default encoding is hex if not specified.
+- `encrypt(plainText, key, pepper, hmac_key, encoding, size)` - using AES encryption, encrypt plain text. pass in a shared key, shared pepper (to mix with generated salt), and shared hmac key used for integrity validation. default encoding is hex if not specified. default size is 512. use 128 or 192 for alternative sizes.
-- `decrypt(encrypted, key, pepper, hmac_key, encoding)` - using AES256 decryption, decrypt encrypted buffer. pass in a shared key, shared pepper (to mix with generated salt), and shared hmac key used for integrity validation. default encoding is hex if not specified.`
+- `decrypt(encrypted, key, pepper, hmac_key, encoding, size)` - using AES decryption, decrypt encrypted buffer. pass in a shared key, shared pepper (to mix with generated salt), and shared hmac key used for integrity validation. default encoding is hex if not specified.` default size is 512. use 128 or 192 for alternative sizes.

 The following properties can be changed.
 Care should be taken care of to only modify these if you absolutely know what you're doing.
 In general, these should not be changed.